University of Trento: Services

 the new university network for sports services and facilities dedicated to the students of Trento University.

-Collegio di Merito Bernardo Clesio
+Collegio Clesio

 The University of Trento, in collaboration with Opera Universitaria and the Bank of Trento and Rovereto, opened the "collegio" in October 2010.
 Every year a few highly selected undergraduate and postgraduate students are admitted to the excellence facility.

 The admission process consists firstly in an evaluation of the curriculum of the student, then in a written test and, eventually, in a personal interview.

 Once admitted, the students have to: